magalhaes-andre/api-sandbox/readme.md

-# That Simple Crud
+# Api Sandbox

-_What is this all about?_
+_What is this repository about?_

-Actually, the title speaks for itself, instead of having one new repo on my github for each basic CRUD API i create in order to have a minimal understanding of a language, i'll have all of them stacked here in a simple file organization:
+Aside of having different repositories with repetitive projects related to api development/testing for different languages, i prefer to have a single one with my different studies explicited here.
+Down below you can check the desired structure for each language, considering also usage or not of frameworks.

+After i gather a little more of front-end experience, it'll be also some front-end technologies also, mainly consuming the apis developed here.

 - backend
     - language